Memorial blood drive honors those lost to vehicle accidents

-TOWN OF UNION, Wis. ( WFRV ) – Carrie Thompson knows all too well the pain of losing losing a brother to a traffic accident.
+TOWN OF UNION, Wis.
+(WFRV) – Carrie Thompson knows all too well the pain of losing a brother to a traffic accident.

-“Only time heals wounds but it’s always there and you’re always going to remember even though it was twenty two years ago I still think about my brother every day,” says Thompson, one of the event organizers.
+“Only time heals wounds but it’s always there and you’re always going to remember even though it was 22 years ago I still think about my brother every day,” says Thompson, one of the event organizers.

-The family would live the heartache over again when yet another accident claimed the life of her step-brother who was travelling in the same vehicle as her brother Cody last September.
+The family would live the heartache over again when yet another accident claimed the life of her step-brother who was traveling in the same vehicle as her brother Cody last September.

 “For such a small community we’ve lost so many people in vehicle accidents and it hits hard,” says fellow event organizer Cody Guyette.